-Council's greenhouse gas emissions were calculated to be 25,219
+Council's greenhouse gas emissions were calculated to be 25,219 tonnes CO.e\ in 2018-2019, which is our baseline year.

-The main sources of emissions for the Council were the construction (20%), purchased goods and services (15%) and electricity (7%).
+The main sources of emissions for the Council were the construction of roads and water supply infrastructure (50%), wastewater treatment (20%), purchased goods and services (15%) and electricity (7%).